 Follow our step-by-step guide below or watch the video on our Facebook page to find out how to make your own drum set.

 - Bonding

 - Spontaneity

 - Creativity

 - Playfulness

 Step 1: you'll need a few tins, balloons, elastic bands, scissors and some makeshift drum sticks.
+Step 2: cut the end off of the balloon.

 Step 3: wrap the balloon around the tin